DangerCove/dangercove.com/_posts/2019-04-24-adjusting-prices.md

 The last time [I posted about Denied](/news/denied-is-now-free/), I introduced the Tip Jar and announced the app would become Free.
 My goal was to try and see if I could reach more people by lowering the bar of entry and in turn increase revenue by convincing a significant amount of those people to voluntarily pay through the Tip Jar.

 We're about six months into the experiment and unfortunately this hasn't happened.

-Revenue has decreased.
+It has warmed my heart that a number of people did actually purchase one of the 'love jars' without getting anything substantial in return.
+Thanks so much if you did this.
+It has lead me to not remove the Tip Jar entirely, but rather iterate on it.
+More on that below.

+The fact remains however that revenue decreased.
 This means I need to try something different to reach my goal of achieving a sustainable income from my apps.

 In the coming week I'll change [Denied](/denied) and [Relax](/relax) (back) from Free to Paid Upfront apps, leaving the Tip Jars intact.
 I've also released updates for all my apps to include a new, more personal tipping screen that will hopefully give you a better picture of who you're supporting by donating. 😊